 The Compensation Committee believes these equity awards encourage retention and align compensation for our named executive officers with the long-term objectives of the Company.
 As the stock option holder only receives value if our stock price appreciates, the Compensation Committee believes stock options promote pay for performance.
-Further, as restricted stock units become owned shares outright after a vesting period, the value of which will fluctuate based on the stock performance, the Compensation Committee believes restricted stock units promote pay for performance.
+Further, as RSUs become owned shares outright after a vesting period, the value of which will fluctuate based on the stock performance, the Compensation Committee believes RSUs promote pay for performance.
 The Compensation Committee also retains discretion to make additional targeted equity awards, in the form of options or other types of awards, in certain circumstances.

 The annual equity grants, and any discretionary additional targeted equity awards to our executive officers, are evaluated by the Compensation Committee in the context of each executive officer's total compensation and take into account the market data provided by the Compensation Consultant in addition to the individual employment situation of each executive officer.
 In the case of executive officers other than the Chief Executive Officer, the Compensation Committee also takes into account the recommendations of the Chief Executive Officer with regards to appropriate grants and any particular individual circumstances.
 Our annual equity grants to executive officers are typically awarded on the date that the Compensation Committee approves the grant.
-We set the option exercise price and the number of restricted stock unit shares granted based on our per-share closing-price valuation on the date of grant.
+We set the option exercise price based on our per-share closing-price valuation on the date of grant.
 Time vested stock option grants to our executives typically vest 12.5% six months after the date of grant with the remainder vesting in equal installments over the following 14 quarters.
+RSUs granted to our executives typically vest on an annual basis equally over three years.
 The Compensation Committee retains discretion to make adjustments to the vesting schedule and types of awards as may be necessary to meet the Company's long-term objectives.
+The table below summarizes the equity awards granted to our named executive officers during fiscal year 2023.